Balancer and stoichiometry calculator

 Information presented in the balanced chemical reaction equation describes reaction, not in terms of masses of the reagents, but in terms of numbers of molecules or moles.
 We can read the balanced reaction equation

 as "two diatomic molecules of hydrogen reacting with one diatomic particle of oxygen, creating two particles of water" or "two moles of diatomic hydrogen reacting with one mole of diatomic oxygen, creating two moles of water".
-What is important is the fact, that the ratio of reagents stays constant - so if we take half of the hydrogen (1 mole) it will react with half of the oxygen (0.5 mole).
-If there is only one mole of oxygen, it will never react with more than two moles of hydrogen - no matter how much hydrogen is present, only two moles will be consumed.
+What is important is the fact, that the ratio of the reagents stays constant - so if we take 1 mole of the hydrogen it will react with 0.5 moles of the oxygen, if we take 4 moles of oxygen, it will react with 8 moles of hydrogen and so on - number of moles of hydrogen reacting will be always twice the number of moles of oxygen, number of moles of oxygen reacting will be always half of the number of moles of hydrogen.
+It also means if there is only one mole of oxygen, it will never react with more than two moles of hydrogen - no matter how much hydrogen is present, only two moles can be consumed.
+If there is one mole of hydrogen, it will never react with more than half mole of oxygen, no matter how much oxygen is present.

 While the stoichiometric information in the reaction equation is based on moles, it can be easily converted to masses - with the use of molar masses.